 New Jersey- Not Required

-New York- Exam required; attorneys licensed to practice law in New York are exempt from taking the exam.
+New York- Exam required, applicants for a new (initial) Notary commission.
+Renewing Notaries must take the exam if commission has lapsed (expired) for more than six months.
+Attorneys licensed to practice law in New York are exempt from taking the exam.

 North Dakota- Not Required